 Microsoft respects its users’ privacy and thus give them full control over the privacy settings of your Microsoft Account.
-If you want to stay away the online threats and perils, it is very important to keep your online accounts safe and secure.
-Never forget to adjust the privacy settings as soon as you create any online account.
+If you want to stay away from the online threats and perils, it is very important to keep your online accounts safe and secure.
+Never forget to adjust the privacy settings as soon as you create an online account.

 Microsoft Account Privacy Settings